lch333/Microsoft-Engage-2021/README.md

 Socket.io is used to transport signaling data and connect two users by their socket ids.  <br />

 **Working:**  <br />
-To use this application, a user is given a unique personal code on visiting the website.
-He can share this code with another user, who can enter it in the “Enter code” text box to connect with the first user. <br />
+To use this application, users are given a unique personal code on visiting the website.
+They can share this code with another user, who needs to enter it in the alloted text box to connect with the first user. <br />
 In case the entered code is wrong or the associated user is already in another meet, the call fails and a corresponding message comes up. <br />

 After a successful connection, two users can chat with each other and a “Start Video Call” Button appears on their side bar.
-If either of the two users click on the button, the video call will start. <br />
+If either of the two users click on this button, the video call will start. <br />

 The video call comes with the following settings (buttons): <br />
-Mute/Unmute&nbsp&nbsp, Camera On/Off, Leave Call, Screen Share/Switch to camera.<br />
+Mute/Unmute, Camera On/Off, Leave Call, Screen Share/Switch to camera.<br />
 The names of the buttons indicate their respective functions. <br />

 If any one of the users leave the call, the video call will end on both sides.
-The chatting can still be continued.
+The chatting can still be continued. <br />
 The two users stay connected until one of them leaves the site. <br />

-Note: Once a user successfully connects with another, his personal code cannot be used again to make another connection.
-In order to start a new meet, he can refresh the page and get a new code.<br />
+Note: Once users successfully connect with a peer, they cannot use the same code to make another connection.
+In order to start a new meet, they can refresh the page and get a new code.<br />

 **Applying Agile Methodology:**  <br />
 Agile scrum methodology is a project management system that relies on incremental development and involves working in sprints.<br />